Rent safe and private dog parks hosted by locals

 Some reactivity can actually be improved by simply addressing our pets’ underlying needs.
 It’s possible that your dog is displaying reactive behaviors because they’re feeling ill, in pain, or unfulfilled.
 Other reactivity is more deeply rooted in fear or frustration and will take more than veterinary care and enrichment to work through.

-Regardless: It’s always a good idea to evaluate your reactive dog’s basic needs before starting a socialization process!
+Regardless: It’s always a good idea to evaluate your reactive dog’s basic needs before starting a training or socialization process!

 Keep a close eye on your pet’s health